robinstrom/docker-java11-springboot/README.md

     docker run -p 8085:8085 docker-java11

-What this command means is that we want to run docker on port 8085, using our newly created Image "docker-java11" The project and Image is both pointing to port 8085.
+This command will run docker on port 8085, using our newly created Image "docker-java11" The project and Image is both pointing to port 8085.